DevlinDelFuego/Cyber-Security-Notes/THM/Privilege Escalation/Linux Privilege Escalation.md

 reading the `/etc/shadow` file

 We see that the nano text editor has the SUID bit set by running the `find / -type f -perm -04000 -ls 2>/dev/null` command.
+`find / -perm +6000 2>/dev/null | grep '/bin/'`

 `nano /etc/shadow` will print the contents of the `/etc/shadow` file.
 We can now use the unshadow tool to create a file crackable by John the Ripper.
 To achieve this, unshadow needs both the `/etc/shadow` and `/etc/passwd` files.